All Episodes

 Later, Cheney wrote an angry op-ed about his detention.

-He attacked the Bushies and the Republican demagogues.
+He attacked the bushies and the Republican demagogues.

-A former protester of Republican conventions and all things Republican gets hired as a writer at Politico.
+This is a classic, irrationally angry leftist, a former protester of Republican conventions and all things Republican gets hired as a writer at Politico.

 Cheney complained about his detention with dozens of others in Pier 57, which is Guantanamo on the Hudson.

-He later agreed to a deal along with other defendants in which charges were dismissed, quote, if we stay out of trouble for half a year.
+He later agreed to a deal, along with other defendants, in which charges were dismissed, quote, if we stay out of trouble for half a year.

 Still resentful, weeks later, Cheney claimed that America, quote, can never claim to be what it once was, a land that cherished freedom of expression, distinguished between peaceful protesters and malicious terrorists.

-And it it goes on.
+And it goes on.

-Dems Democrats search for fountain of youth.
+Dem's Democrats search for fountain of youth.

 The two other Democrats who were often implored to enter the race are Biden, 72, and Elizabeth Pocahontas Warren, who's 66.